M4elstr0m/mc-MetalDetector/README.md

 - `nether` : *None*

-As you can see, you can also specify a dimension so it will only scan for `ores` that are generated in this specific dimension
+As you can see, you can also specify a dimension, so it will only scan for `ores` that are generated in this specific dimension

 ```
 \metaldetector s c overworld
 ```

-By default, leaving an argument with a blank value after the `start` command will lead to the MetalDetector searching for netherite a single time ;)
+By default, leaving an argument empty after the `start` command will lead to the MetalDetector searching for netherite a single time ;)

-All those default values and settings can be changed anytime at the <b>[line 255](https://github.com/M4elstr0m/mc-MetalDetector/blob/main/metaldetector.py#L225)</b> of the `metaldetector.py`
+All these default values and settings can be changed anytime at the <b>[line 255](https://github.com/M4elstr0m/mc-MetalDetector/blob/main/metaldetector.py#L225)</b> of the `metaldetector.py`

 To search for anything else than ores, please use <b>[mc-megascan](https://github.com/M4elstr0m/mc-megascan/)</b>